approov/quickstart-react-native/API-PROTECTION.md

 Note that this will also add a public key certicate pin for connections to the domain to ensure that no Man-in-the-Middle attacks on your app's communication are possible.
 Please read [Managing Pins](https://approov.io/docs/latest/approov-usage-documentation/#public-key-pinning-configuration) to understand this in more detail.

+> **NOTE:** By default a symmetric account key is used to sign the Approov token (HS256 algorithm), so that all API domains will share the same signing secret.
+Alternatively, it is possible to use a [keyset key](https://approov.io/docs/latest/approov-usage-documentation/#managing-key-sets) which may differ for each API domain and for which a wide range of different signing algorithms and key types are available.
+This requires you to first [add a new key](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-new-key), and then specify it when [adding each API domain](https://approov.io/docs/latest/approov-usage-documentation/#keyset-key-api-addition).
+Note that this will impact how you verify the token on your API backend.

 ## REGISTERING APPS
 In order for Approov to recognize the app as being valid it needs to be registered with the service.
 Rebuild your app and ensure the current directory is the top level of your app project to follow the instructions below.